prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ## Setting Up Sales Segments

-The first thing we need to do before we start creating our management screens is setup the sales Segments.
+The first thing we need to do before we start creating our management screens is set up the sales Segments.

 To do this: